US blacklists suppliers of Iran missile programmes

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: The US Treasury placed two Iranian business groups on its sanctions blacklist on Wednesday, saying both were important suppliers of Tehran’s missile programme and facilitators of its alleged proliferation activities.
+WASHINGTON: The US Treasury placed two Iranian business groups on its sanctions blacklist Wednesday, saying both were important suppliers of Tehran´s missile program and facilitators of its alleged proliferation activities.

-The Treasury threatened sanctions against "any foreign financial institution that knowingly facilitates a significant transaction or provides significant financial services for any of the individuals designated today."

-WASHINGTON: The US Treasury placed two Iranian business groups on its sanctions blacklist on Wednesday, saying both were important suppliers of Tehran’s missile programme and facilitators of its alleged proliferation activities.
+WASHINGTON: The US Treasury placed two Iranian business groups on its sanctions blacklist Wednesday, saying both were important suppliers of Tehran´s missile program and facilitators of its alleged proliferation activities.